couchbaselabs/try-cb-php/README.md

 extension=couchbase.dll
 ```

-Lastly, follow the instructions here to setup the [Composer] PHP dependency management tool.
+Lastly, setup the [Composer] PHP dependency management tool to ensure you can install the project dependencies.

 Now we can install the project dependencies: